 When it comes to how your money is invested, you can get involved as much as you like.
 You can choose from three different approaches.
-Find out more from page 15.
+Find out more from page 14.

+1 Hands-off

-1 Hands-off If you don't want to choose how to invest your money yourself, this could be the right option for you.
-2 Helping hand If you don't think the hands-off approach is right for you, you could choose one of our other investment programmes instead.
+If you don't want to choose how to invest your money yourself, this could be the right option for you.

+If you don't think the hands-off approach is right for you, you could choose one of our other investment programmes instead.
 With each of these, we invest your money for you according to a particular objective.

-3 Hands-on You choose which individual funds you'd like to invest your money in.
+You choose which individual funds you'd like to invest your money in.